bigchaindb/bigchaindb/docs/server/source/data-models/transaction-model.rst

 - **metadata**: User-provided transaction :ref:`metadata <metadata>`: Can be any JSON document, or `NULL`.

 Later, when we get to the models for the block and the vote, we'll see that both include a signature (from the node which created it).
 You may wonder why transactions don't have signatures...
 The answer is that they do!
-They're just hidden inside the ``fulfillment`` string of each fulfillment.
+They're just hidden inside the ``fulfillment`` string of each input.
 A creation transaction is signed by whoever created it.
 A transfer transaction is signed by whoever currently controls or owns it.

 What gets signed?
-For each fulfillment in the transaction, the "fullfillment message" that gets signed includes the ``operation``, ``data``, ``version``, ``id``, corresponding ``condition``, and the fulfillment itself, except with its fulfillment string set to ``null``.
-The computed signature goes into creating the ``fulfillment`` string of the fulfillment.
+For each input in the transaction, the "fullfillment message" that gets signed includes the ``operation``, ``data``, ``version``, ``id``, corresponding ``condition``, and the fulfillment itself, except with its fulfillment string set to ``null``.
+The computed signature goes into creating the ``fulfillment`` string of the input.